Protecting Teeth + Treating Lows

 - Regular dental check-ups every 6-12 months ensure healthy teeth and gums.
 Your dentist will be able to detect cavities early and can help to strengthen the tooth enamel with fluoride applications.

-Xyli-tots™ is a mouth spray that contains xylitol, a sugar substitute that is added to some chewing gums.
+CariFree® CTx2™ mouth spray contains xylitol, a sugar substitute that is added to some chewing gums.
 It reduces the acid production in the mouth which is responsible for cavities and it also prevents oral bacteria from sticking to the teeth.
+(You may know this product under its former name, Xyli-Tots.)
 As with any product containing xylitol, ingesting too much can cause an upset stomach and diarrhea.
 The other precaution is that it should be kept away from pets.
 It can be fatal to dogs if ingested because they lack the ability to metabolize xylitol.

-The Xyli-tots™ spray comes in a box of four and each spray bottle lasts for about 35 uses with a shelf life of approximately one year.
-This product also comes in a line for teens/adults called Boost™ spray.
+The CariFree® CTx2™ spray comes in a box of four small (29ml) bottles; each spray bottle lasts for about 30-35 uses with a shelf life of approximately one year.
 You may be able to purchase these products from your dentist or you can order them directly from National Dental in Barrie, Ontario: 1-800-392-1171.
-The cost is approximately $20/box of 4.
+The cost is approximately $25/box of 4.
+They also have a mouth gel that serves the same purpose.

 The above information was adapted with permission from The Alberta Children’s Hospital Diabetes Clinic information handouts.